 Obviously you can’t prepare for every great sunset you photograph.
 Sometimes we’re lucky to be in the right place, at the right time, with a camera in our hand.
 Love those days!

-But a little preparation can take your sunset photoshoot to the next level.
+But a little pre-shoot preparation can take your sunset photoshoot to the next level.

 There’s a great little app you can use called The Photographer’s Ephemeris to see exactly where and what time the sun will set where you want to shoot.
 It’s available for android and IOS for a small amount, and is free to use on your computer.

-Once you know when sunset is happening, you can plan to arrive early to scout the area for the best position yourself when sunset starts.
+Once you know when sunset is happening, you can plan to arrive early to scout the area for the best position for when sunset starts.

 Cities are great for sunsets – just look for roads that lead to where the sun is setting.